velartrill/velartrill.github.io/orig/reunited.md

 Livkir sighs, rolling his eyes.
 "You're ridiculous," he repeats, putting a hand on the side of her neck, stroking her softly.

+"If it *was* true you'd obviously be out cozying up to her, trying to be her friend the same way you do every single other lost, lonely soul in Tegvar."

+"That's not… well, that's not *completely* true—"

+Niltar just snickers.
+"Liv, I love you but you are the most predictable person in our cohort.
+You--" She stops, as Likvir reaches past her for a slate on the bedside table.
+"What's up?"

+"It's for you," he says after a moment, handing it back to her.

+Niltar presses her finger to the print reader and her eyes widen as the screen fills with text.
+Livkir raises his eyebrows.

+"What--"

+*"It's from Cas."*

+---

+For the first time since Safris woke her in her cell, Cassil lets herself relax.
+The soft, warm seats of the interurban train are a welcome comfort after days of bleak imprisonment.
+The